shan-emacs/emacs-packages-mirrors/melpa/eacl-readme.txt

                                   "*.log"))
                        (add-to-list 'grep-find-ignored-files v)))))))

-"git grep" is automatically detected for single line completion.
+"git grep" is automatically used for grepping in git repository.
+Please note "git grep" does NOT use `grep-find-ignored-directories' OR `grep-find-ignored-files'.
+You could set `eacl-git-grep-untracked' to tell git whether untracked files should be grepped in the repository.